cobaltbase/cobaltbase/README.md

 ### **Extensibility**

-While CobaltBase provides built-in features like CRUD operations, authentication, and real-time APIs, extensibility is intentionally kept limited.
-Developers can add custom logic using JavaScript for specific tasks like creating custom endpoints, but full extensibility is beyond the platform’s scope.
-Instead, CobaltBase focuses on delivering core functionalities with the ability to integrate custom code where needed, giving developers a balanced mix of flexibility and simplicity while still allowing room for expansion if desired.
+While CobaltBase offers a range of built-in features like CRUD operations, authentication, and real-time APIs, extensibility is intentionally limited.
+Developers can use CobaltBase as a library, adding their own custom logic through Go's Chi endpoints, middleware, and Gorm queries.
+This approach allows for flexibility in extending functionality without overcomplicating the platform, ensuring that developers can tailor CobaltBase to their needs while still benefiting from its robust core features.

 ## Status